VAK-Former/VAK-Former/README.md

   work_dirs/mask2former_swin-l/latest.pth \
   --eval mIoU
 ```

-For full reproducibility of the paper’s results, we recommend:

 - Computing F1-score, mAcc, and mIoU from the predictions.
 - Measuring FPS by averaging inference time across multiple consecutive frames under the same hardware conditions.